Yu-George/filesystem/README.md

 python main.py
 ```

-Run the tests using Python 3.10:
+Run the tests also using Python 3.10:
 ```
-python main.py
+python test.py
 ```

 ## Documentation